Building Your Procurement and Sourcing Function for Scale

 In part one of this two part series I discussed some of the growing pains midmarket companies experience that indicate a need to focus more resources on procurement and sourcing.
 So, how should you resource the function to solve for those?
 What people do you bring in?
 Should your team be in-house, or external?
 What impact does the ever-improving suite of P2P, sourcing and spend management tools have on your decisions?

 The factors that need to be considered are numerous and I hate to say “it depends” when asked how much each may factor into your decisions . . . but it depends.
-Here are eight things you need to consider:
+Here are eight things you need to consider as you follow strategic sourcing best practices:

 - Current and projected company organic growth rate